Software-Development-Guidelines/CMSchangelog/ABOUT.md

 If you'd like to leave feedback, please [open an issue on GitHub](https://github.com/colomet/CMSchangelog/issues).

+# How can I contribute?

+This document is not the truth; it’s my carefully considered opinion, along with information and examples I gathered.
+Although I provide an actual CHANGELOG on the GitHub repo.

+This is because I want our community to reach a consensus.
+I believe the discussion is as important as the end result.

 # License

 [Creative Commons - CC BY 3.0](http://creativecommons.org/licenses/by/3.0/)